sothrieg/dynamic-mock/README.md

 ### Getting Help

-- 📧 Create an issue on GitHub
+- 📧 Contact: **Thomas Rieger** at t.rieger@quickline.ch
-- 💬 Check existing issues for solutions
+- 💬 Create an issue on GitHub
 - 📖 Review the documentation above

 ## 🎯 Roadmap